Fun and Stylish Playroom Décor Ideas & Tips

 Baskets and Bins

-Wondering how to store all those Legos, Polly Pockets, etc., so that they stay organized and are easily accessible?
-Baskets and bins are your friends.
+Wondering how to store all those Legos, Polly Pockets, etc., so they stay organized and easily accessible?
+Baskets and bins are a great option.

 I personally love lidded bins that can stack and store pretty much anything.
-We use our lidded bins for Legos, which has worked incredibly well.
-These IKEA Kuggis storage bins are inexpensive, sturdy, and they come in different sizes but are designed so that they stack perfectly on top of each other.
+We use our lidded bins for Legos, which have worked incredibly well.
+These IKEA Kuggis storage bins are inexpensive and sturdy.
+They come in different sizes but are designed to stack perfectly on top of each other.
 They are large enough that my girls can keep their Lego sets largely assembled when they put them away.
 See how nice and unobtrusive they are in the background?

 A closeup of the corner of a weaved basket on a light, colorful rug.
 Blurry storage bins and a bright blue square painting are in the background.